 3. I am the authorised officer pursuant to section 23 of the FOI Act to make a decision on this FOI request.

 Documents identified

-4. I have identified two documents as falling within the scope of the request.
+- 4. I have identified 20 documents as falling within the scope of the request. - 5.
+The decision in relation to each document is detailed in the schedule of documents.